dougeby/IntuneDocs/intune-classic/Troubleshoot/how-to-get-support-for-microsoft-intune.md

 Microsoft provides global technical, pre-sales, billing, and subscription support for Microsoft Intune.
 Support is available both online and by phone for paid and trial subscriptions.
 Online technical support is available in English and Japanese.
 Phone support and online billing support are available in additional languages.

-Support for Intune, and for Intune when used with Configuration Manager, is free of charge.
-Premier Support customers incur charges for procedure questions (for example, how to go about configuring an Intune feature).

 >[!IMPORTANT]
 > For technical support with products that work with Intune but not made by Microsoft, for example SaaSwedo, Cisco, or Lookout, contact the supplier of that product first.
 Before you open a request with Intune support, ensure you configured the other product correctly.

 ## Create an online support ticket

-If you are unable to find answers by using online documentation, you can create an online support ticket.

-### File a new support request
 As an IT admin, you can file a support ticket from the Azure portal by using the following steps:

 1. Log on to the Azure portal (https://portal.azure.com) with your Intune admin credentials, choose the **?** icon in the upper-right corner of the portal, and then select **Help + support** to go to the [Azure Help + support](https://portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview) page.